pradeepdegalaroyal/Comparison-of-Long-lived-Bug-Prediction-in-FLOSS-using-BERT-TF-IDF-GNN-and-RNN/README.md

 2.Citation
 If using this work, cite:
-Degala Royal, P. (2024).
-Enhancing Long-lived Bug Prediction in FLOSS: An Empirical Comparison of BERT, TF-IDF, GCN, and RNN.
+Degala Chenchupradeep.
+(2024)., Enhancing Long-lived Bug Prediction in FLOSS: An Empirical Comparison of BERT, TF-IDF, GCN, and RNN.
 M.Tech Thesis, JNTU-Gurajada.